malaria-atlas-project/malariaAtlas/README.md

     MDG_PfPR2_10 <- getRaster(surface = "PfPR2-10", shp = MDG_shp, year = 2013)

-N.B. to use downloaded rasters and shapefiles directly with autoplot, use as.MAPraster() and as.MAPshp() to convert these to a data.frame.
+N.B. to use downloaded rasters and shapefiles directly with autoplot, use as.MAPraster() and as.MAPshp() to convert these to data.frames.
 Alternatively autoplot\_MAPraster() will work directly with RasterLayer, RasterStack or RasterBrick objects downloaded with getRaster().